-There exists no authoritative or comprehensive inventory of disputes over ownership of cultural artifacts initiated by national governments, and much of what is written about them in the popular press, and in online fora, is tendentious and emotionally skewed.
+There exists no authoritative or comprehensive inventory of disputes over ownership of cultural artifacts initiated by national governments, and much of what is written about them in the popular press, and in online fora, is arguably tendentious.
 It is, therefore, difficult to identify trends – e.g., numbers of cases; claimant and respondent nations; factual and legal bases of cases, means of resolution, etc. – that should inform understanding of the growing political dimension of this area.
 Accordingly, the primary purpose of the Case Index is to provide information to support more informed commentary on both high-level trends, and also individual cases, relating to disputes over ownership and possession of cultural artifacts.

 The CPDR provides non-partisan information, with the objective to inform all perspectives on cultural property cases, past and current.
 Partisan and personal views may be expressed in commentary that readers are encouraged to submit, and respond to, on the CPDR blog.